selfdriven-foundation/selfdriven-health/docs/pages/organisation-opportunity.md

 permalink: /organisation/opportunity/
 ---

-# Opportunity for an Action-Focused Organisation for Better Health Outcomes.
+# Opportunity for an Action-Focused Organisation for Better Health Outcomes

 ## Scope